 Who’s at risk?

 In order to detect these polyps, physicians look for polyps in individuals at greatest risk for developing them.
-For most individuals, the risk becomes significantly higher by age 50, and this is the age at which screening is first advised.
-African-Americans also reach that high level of risk slightly earlier, and screening is advised starting at age 45.
+For most individuals, the risk becomes significantly higher by age 50, but the rate of colon cancer has been rising in younger age groups.
+African-Americans also reach that high level of risk slightly earlier.

 Some individuals may also inherit mutations that promote the development of colon cancer from their parents, and so screening is advised 10 years before their relatives first developed polyps or cancer.